This Guide walks you through the steps of counting livestock with the CountThings from Photos app.

 is optional, but may be useful in some cases, it allows you to count only a portion of the image.

-Make sure the "Define Area" button on the left is selected.
+Make sure the "Count Area" button on the left is selected.

 Hold down the left mouse button and drag around the area.